Hawaii Driving Advice and Car Hire Info

 Hawaii Self Driving rules

 Depending on the car, the company and which Island you rent on, there may be restrictions on taking the car to certain locations.
 Hertz website is quite specific on these rules under ‘Driving Restrictions’.
-None of the companies make it clear whether you can take the car between Islands so you would be advised to check this when booking, though when using a broker site this isn’t always easy.
 Hawaii seems quite strict on age of renters which seems to be minimum 25 in most cases though some may allow younger drivers to rent and pay an additional charge (Hertz do).
 There are often debates on Travel forums about whether rental companies allow their cars to be driven on Big Island’s Saddle Road (see below).
-It seems that rules change regularly but in January 2012, Thrify informed me that they allow their cars to be driven on the road.
+It seems that rules change regularly but last time I checked, Thrify informed me that they allow their cars to be driven on the road.